 God puts little stock in external credentials.

-Are we a person of envy?
+Are we persons of envy?
 Envy is the dissatisfaction with our lot in life.
 Or, to say it another way, we are unhappy with God’s plan for our lives.
-Envy is “rottenness of the bones,” that is, it eats at the structure of our lives.
+Envy is “rottenness of the bones”; that is, it eats at the structure of our lives.